ktonon/two-medium-model/README.md

-Pushing Gravity: New Perspectives on Le Sage's Theory of Gravitation, edited and contributed to by researcher Matthew R. Edwards, introduced me to Le Sage-type gravity models and the challenges they entail---particularly the overheating problem.
+Pushing Gravity: New Perspectives on Le Sage's Theory of Gravitation, edited and contributed to by researcher Matthew R. Edwards, introduced me to Le Sage-type gravity models and the challenges they entail—particularly the overheating problem.
 Matthew himself first introduced me to Expansion Tectonics decades ago, when I was completing my computer science major at the University of Toronto.